Tess Jaray: Public collections

+Exhibitions

+Jaray's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.

 Writing

 Throughout her career Jaray has used writing as a way to reflect upon her work.
 However, from the mid-nineties Jaray started increasingly to write about other artists’ work.
 Several of these pieces have appeared as catalogue essays for exhibitions and on BBC Radio 3's The Essay.
 In 2001 Jaray collaborated with the German writer W.G.
 Sebald to realise an exhibition and book.
 FROM THE RINGS OF SATURN AND VERTIGO at Purdy Hicks Gallery, London presented sixteen pairings of Jaray's visual response to fragments from Sebald's novels The Rings of Saturn and Vertigo.
 Later that year twenty-three of the writer's micropoems were brought together with Jaray's paintings in For Years Now.
 It was published by Short Books in London shortly before Sebald's death in December that year.
 A selection of Jaray's essays and reflections on art and life were collected in Painting: Mysteries & Confessions published in 2010 by Lenz Books.
 In 1995 Jaray was made Honorary Fellow of the RIBA (Royal Institute for British Architects) for her contribution to urban design.
 In 2010 Jaray was elected Royal Academician.
 She lives and works in London.